Logiqx/gps-guides/devices/motion/mini/first-impressions.md

 - The lack of a display means you can't check your speeds during a session.
   - This is not a genuine issue as the device is not designed for this purpose.
-  - The Motion LCD has a display if you want to check your speeds whilst sailing.
+  - There is an LCD model with a display if you want to check your speeds whilst sailing.
-- Connecting to the WiFi of the Motion does mean you temporarily lose your internet.
+- Connecting to the WiFi of the Motion does mean you will temporarily lose your internet.
   - This is really not a biggie.
 I just download my tracks then switch back to regular WiFi.
 - My mobile phone (Samsung Galaxy S7) cannot access the Motion's built-in webserver.
   - I will investigate further... checking session results from my phone would be nice.
-- Wireless charger showed signs of melting so I replaced it with an [Anker](https://www.amazon.co.uk/dp/B07THHQMHM/) one.
+- Wireless charger showed early signs of melting so I replaced it with an [Anker](https://www.amazon.co.uk/dp/B07THHQMHM/) charger.
   - Julien is now aware and is looking to source an alternative wireless charger.